Container return/refund system

 Styrofoam and Pesticide bans/studies

 The biggest way to lower negative environmental impact is to consume less resources, and the biggest resources that can be cut out are chemically processed products that cannot be recycled and already have more natural substitutes, like plastics and pesticides.
 Montgomery County successfully issued a ban on styrofoam that took effect in 2016, but the ban has yet to expanded statewide.
-And while Maryland lead the charge to ban neonicotinoids, ever since the Trump Administration’s EPA has ‘delegated’ most of their responsibilities and accountability to state departments, many senior legislators have shied away from ‘smaller’ priorities that could drain their shrinking budget.
-For example, this year’s chlorpyrifos ban died out of fears of a possible spotted lantern-fly invasion this summer, to which studies on the effectiveness of the pesticide in combating the species hasn’t even been done while the links to human and environmental health have been confirmed by the previous EPA.
+And while Maryland lead the charge to ban neonicotinoids, ever since the Trump Administration’s EPA has ‘delegated’ most of their responsibilities and accountability to state departments, many senior legislators have shied away from ‘smaller’ priorities that could drain their shrinking budget, and it has not picked up since Biden took office.
+For example, the 2018 chlorpyrifos ban died out of fears of a possible spotted lantern-fly invasion this summer, to which studies on the effectiveness of the pesticide in combating the species hasn’t even been done while the links to human and environmental health have been confirmed by the previous EPA.
 If studies for effective and alternate pest control are not increased, environmentally harmful inaction like this will continue to put potential capital losses(which could happen anyway) over community health.

 100% Renewable and Waste-free

 The ultimate goal is to have our state leave no environmental footprint in the years to come, preferably before the end of the next decade.
 This means phasing out all fossil fuel plants, retraining the workforce to maintain and build solar and wind structures, and adapt our material production and waste disposal systems to a point where all materials can either be reused, recycled, or composted.
 It will likely take every method in the book and some we haven’t thought of yet, but an uncompromising milestone plan and a fixed funding base for transitioning will be the solid foundation for which all members of the state can rally around.
-Both bills to raise our Renewable Energy Portfolio Standard, the Clean Energy Jobs Act(HB1453) and the 100% Renewable Mandate(HB878), have died in committee this year, and that speaks volumes of how complicit the legislators who are our committee chairs have been to recent actions by our federal government to withdraw from global climate initiatives and have no alternate plans of their own.
+Bills to raise our Renewable Energy Portfolio Standard die in committee every year, and that speaks volumes of how complicit the legislators who are our committee chairs have been to recent actions by our federal government to withdraw from global climate initiatives and have no alternate plans of their own.

 Public Transit and Infrastructure

-Recent FCC rulings to eliminate net neutrality protections put a vast majority of control in the mega-corporations that provide a monopoly of services, which will no doubt alter content and prioritize certain traffic to benefit their needs before their clients.
-Our state’s attorney general has bravely filed lawsuit over these actions along with many other states while our governor candidates promise to defy the federal mandate with their own net neutrality laws, but many of these battles are up in the air and may only stall the repeal.
+FCC rulings to eliminate net neutrality protections put a vast majority of control in the mega-corporations that provide a monopoly of services, which will no doubt alter content and prioritize certain traffic to benefit their needs before their clients.
+Our state’s attorney general bravely filed lawsuit over these actions when the protections were first dropped along with many other states, but many of these battles only stalled the repeal and a full reversal does not appear to be in sight.
 When it boils down to it, ownership of your own service is practically the only absolute lifelong defense against mass deregulation and those who would enforce it.
 Cities like Chattanooga boast not only some of the cheapest broadband service in the county, but also the fastest, and that is because they own their own service!
 They built their own service provider, laid their own cables, set their own rates, and most importantly, made their own rules, rules that the FCC CANNOT touch because that internet service is property of that city and therefore protected by the city’s rights!
 The state of Maryland can make this a reality for everyone living in it by incentivizing their municipalities and counties to do the same.
 And better yet, this will also likely mean GUARANTEED BROADBAND ACCESS FOR EVERYONE IN MARYLAND!

 Like the net neutrality ban, banks are facing the same level of deregulation with the gutting of the Dodd-Frank act, which admittedly was weak at best.
 What will happen next?
 Likely an accelerated market crash as the so called finical institutions gamble with their depositors’ money for a quick payoff, leaving no money left for anyone else.
 So what role can the state play in this?
 Well, did you know that state tax revenue is stored in those commercial banks?
 That means if those banks go broke gambling on wall street, SO DOES THE STATE BUDGET!!
 And with virtually little to no regulations in place, you know they’re going to gamble.
 This is where practice of public ownership once again safeguards your assets.
 If the state were to set up its own bank to store its own revenue, the commercial banks wouldn’t be able to play dangerous games with it.
 Also a plus, the state would be able to loan it out at rates much lower than those other banks would to citizens of the state seeking to build businesses, infrastructure, and even cover in-state tuition and home mortgages so people aren’t saddled with debt and can become more productive.
 One state has been practicing this for about a century, North Dakota, and unlike many states suffering from budget deficits, it has enjoyed a decades long surplus(even through the housing crisis!) which it also used to cushion the blow to lost revenue from its oil industry during the 2016 oil crisis.
 When was the last time Maryland had a budget surplus?